Libensemble/libensemble/docs/platforms/summit.rst

     $ bsub -W 30 -P [project] -nnodes 8 -Is

 This will place the user on a launch node.
-Then, to launch MPI jobs to the compute nodes use ``jsrun`` where you would use ``mpirun``.

 .. note::
     You will need to re-activate your conda virtual environment.